getdish/dish/docs/note.md

 Meanwhile there is a long tail of hard working bloggers, fanatics and nerds who are willing to put in the time and effort if they see the potential for a trustworthy community to curate, organize, and debate "what is good".

----

-Last year I pushed myself harder than I've ever done before, which is saying a lot for someone five years and three pivots into building their own startup, something I'd been in a sense spending my whole life building towards.
+---Last year I pushed myself harder than I've ever done before, which is saying a lot for someone five years and three pivots into building their own startup, something I'd been in a sense spending my whole life building towards.

 I was burnt out.
 Heavily.